Soaking rains flood parts of the Treasure Coast

 On Gomez Ave. in Hobe Sound, the drive home is impassable in spots.

-"This is a mess," said Tine Shipman, lives nearby.
+"This is a mess," Tine Shipman, who lives nearby, said.
 "I feel so sorry for the people here."

 One sign created by a resident posted to their mailbox reads, "Slow, no-wake zone."

-"I've been sitting in with my laptop looking at the radar," said Bob Brandstatter, resident.
+"I've been sitting in with my laptop looking at the radar," Bob Brandstatter said.
 "I'm thinking, why is it still raining?"

 Brandstatter has lived in his home for nearly 40 years.